van001/lesscode-fp/README.md

 ```

 ### Categories ###
-Fewer categories - String, List / Tuple, Map / Object (non mutable).
+Fewer categories - String, List, Map / Object (non mutable).
 Functions to manipulate those categories.
 Also functions to change from one category to another.

 ```